amitsaha/amitsaha.github.io/content/demo-api-gateway-kubernetes.rst

-:Title: Getting started with deploying services in a local Kubernetes cluster
+:Title: Deploying a demo API gateway in a local Kubernetes cluster
 :Date: 2017-05-06 19:00
 :Category: kubernetes